jiting25/myCode/README.md

 ## 📝 Lessons

 All lessons are available on YouTube.
-Click any title to watch:
-> 👍 **Like & Subscribe:** It’s free! 🤠

 1. 🧱 **Tech Stack (10 min):** [Watch on YouTube](https://youtu.be/ZFtoJIQdmC4)
 2. 🔧 **Set Up (31 min):** [Watch on YouTube](https://youtu.be/BjAJPm5sqz0)